aeturrell/coding-for-economists/data-sharing.md

 So, how does it work?
 Let's assume you have some data in a CSV file.
 The first step in creating a datasette website is to turn that CSV file into a SQL-lite database (don't worry if you don't know what that is).
 The second step is to publish the data either *locally* (on your own computer) or on the internet (using a cloud service provider).
 Once the data are published, you and/or others can interact with them in several different ways.

-To use datasette, you'll need a Python installation.
+To use datasette, you'll need a Python installation and to install some extra packages.
+(There's a brief guide to installing packages in the Chapter on {ref}`code-preliminaries`.).
 Then, to install the datasette package run

 ```python
 pip install csvs-to-sqlite datasette